simondlevy/ArduRust32/README.md

 or pressing a boot button), and type ```make upload```.
 You can then type ```make listen``` (or use the Arduino serial monitor) to see a sequence of 7s resulting from the addition of 3 and 4 in the Rust code.

+## How it works

+The main obstacle to calling Rust code from Arduino is linking the compiled Arduino and Ruscode together into a single ELF binary.
+To overcome this problem, the Makefile does the following:

+1. Compiles the Rust code into a static library <b>libmath.a</b> via ```cargo build```

+2. Compiles the Arduino sketch using ```arduino-cli compile```, which builds the object files and library for the Arduino code.
+This command will fail to complete because of the missing object code for the Rust function, but prefacing the ```arduino-cli``` command with a hyphen tells the Makefile to continue to the next step.

+3. Links the Arduino and Rust object code and libraries with an explicit call to the arm-none-eabi-gcc compiler.